asnowfix/home-automation/README.md

 ## Abstract

-Collection of tools to help automating my own House
+Collection of tools to help automating my own House, mostly using (very cool) Shelly devices, from Alterco Robotics.

 ## Table of Contents <!-- omit in toc -->